KateHalitsa/rsschool-cv/cv.md

 __Belarusian State University of Informatics and radio electronics, Minsk__

-Faculty of Engineering and Economics, specialty information systems and technologies (in economics)
+Faculty of Engineering and Economics, specialty information systems and technologies (in economics) Duration of study: September 2021 - May 2025